 - Advising a City Council on competitive dialogue procurement for a leisure operator on a new Passivhaus leisure centre – first in the country.

-- Advising a London Borough Council on a contract variation to lock in £1m service savings.
+- Supported a London Borough Council on a contract variation to lock in £1m service savings.
 Reappointed to secure build of new leisure centre and vary the existing operational contract for the incumbent operator to run such centre.

 - Lead advisor to a University on its new build halls projects with private company using institutional investment.